Accessing Electronic Records Online via the National Archives Catalog

 Yes.
 You may order photocopies of the paper documentation and copies of electronic documentation files as transferred by the agency for a cost-recovery fee.
 For more information see: Ordering Information for Electronic Records and/or contact us.

-No, not all files in a series may be available from the online catalog.
+No, not all files in a series may be available from the catalog.
 Only the electronic records files and technical documentation in a series that are unrestricted or public use versions are available for online access.
 Please see the access and/or use restrictions fields in the series and/or file unit descriptions.

 In addition, when NARA has accessioned multiple versions of a file, typically only the most recent version will be made available online.
 If NARA has custody of a file in both a contemporary or software-independent format and a non-contemporary or software-dependent format, then usually only the contemporary or software-independent format is available online.

 III.2.
 What are the formats of the data files that are available online?

 The electronic records files available online were created and preserved in a variety of formats.
 Whenever possible, NARA has preserved the electronic records files in a software-independent format.